 If you’re thinking about replacing the CPU, click on the link to read about my dx2420 CPU upgrade.

-At the time of writing, I’m not sure whether I should have upgraded from a 2.6GHz to 3GHz CPU, despite the increased performance.
+Note: This paragraph is outdated (please scroll down to read about a Core 2 Quad CPU) At the time of writing, I’m not sure whether I should have upgraded from a 2.6GHz to 3GHz CPU, despite the increased performance.
 If I had originally been using a sub 2.4GHz socket 775 CPU, I think it would have been a great upgrade.

 - Hyundai Electrics HYMP125U64CP8-S6 DDR2 PC2-6400 800MHz